Books by Josh

 Booklet explaining six principles applicable to analysing spontaneous wheel drawings and handwriting samples that quickly identify dominant personality traits.
 It’s used to teach small groups how to analyze their own sample of wheel drawing and handwriting.

+A complete, self-taught, revoluntionary course that features Dr. Pecci’s unique One-Minute Projective Technique that graphically identifies over 36 personality traits.
+It shows how well a subject relates to others and their self-identify.
 37 subjects with side-by-side spontaneous wheel drawings and handwriting samples illustrate how each subject is coping with life challenges, relating to others, and how they see themselves.
-For example:

 (2009; 2010, 2nd Edition)

-Over 80 subjects (such as a cruise ship captain, a neurosurgeon, and a field anthropologist researcher) dominant personality traits are illustrated using the German holistic and French individual stroke/trait methods of analysis.
+A complete self-taught, step-by-step course with over 80 fascinating subjects (such as a cruise ship captain, a neurosurgeon, and a field anthropologist researcher) dominant personality traits are illustrated using the German holistic and French individual stroke/trait methods of analysis.
 A simple 15-point quick analysis checklist is included in this DIY course in quickly profiling personalities.

 (2006; 2018, second edition)